edublancas/edublancas.github.io/index.md

 author_profile: true
 ---

 Hi, this is Eduardo!
 I currently lead the development of [Ploomber](https://github.com/ploomber/ploomber), an open-source library to write maintainable, production-ready pipelines using Jupyter.
 Join our [community](http://community.ploomber.io) to build the next generation of data tools or read more about our ideas in the [blog](https://ploomber.io/).
+If you're looking for MLOps consulting services, send me an [email](mailto:edu@blancas.io).

 I am also a Data Scientist at Fidelity Investments.
 Before that, I obtained an **M.S in Data Science at Columbia University**, sponsored by Fulbright and CONACYT, where I worked as Research Assistant in [Professor Liam Paninki's Lab](http://grossmancenter.columbia.edu/) in the Neuroscience and Statistics department.